ItsKalfox/ItsKalfox/README.md

 ## My Vibe

 I’m a developer with a soft spot for originality and detail.
-I treat my code like art, and I believe personality should shine through every project — even if it’s just a splash screen ✨
+I treat my code like art, and I believe personality should shine through every project even if it’s just a splash screen. ✨

 ---